Broadleaf Plantain Control

 • Broadleaf plantains grow in rosette formations: The leaves form a circular shape, all emerging from the same spot in the ground.

-• The leaves themselves are large and ovular in shape, and they have three to five prominent veins each.
-They will lay close to the ground.
+• The leaves are large and ovular in shape, with three to five prominent veins each.
+They will lie close to the ground.

 • From the center, broadleaf plantains grow several stems that can be 2 to 7 inches in height.
-These stems will grow many small green flowers.
-As the plant matures, the flowers develop into seed capsules.
+These stems produce many small green flowers, which develop into seed capsules as the plant matures.

-Use the above description and image to help you to identify the invasive plant you are dealing with and confirm that its broadleaf plantain.
-If you are unsure, you can always contact us and our lawn care experts will help to correctly identify the plant and suggest treatment options.
+Use the above description and image to help you identify the invasive plant you are dealing with and confirm that it is broadleaf plantain.
+If you are unsure, you can always contact us, and our lawn care experts will help you correctly identify the plant and suggest treatment options.

 Inspection

-After you have confirmed that you are dealing with broadleaf plantain, you can then move on to inspection.
-During this phase, you will locate areas where broadleaf plantain is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+After you have confirmed that you are dealing with broadleaf plantain, you can move on to inspection.
+During this phase, you will locate areas where broadleaf plantain is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Broadleaf Plantain